September 29th and 30th, 2018

 - But it is ALWAYS up to the rider to know the course.
 Riders may be disqualified for going off course.

-You can edit your info online at bike reg until Monday before the event
+You can edit your info online at bike reg until Wednesday before the event.

 What if I have trouble out there?